When do we need to consult the ICO?

 Our written response could be limited to advice on how you can further mitigate identified risks before you proceed with your processing.

-In some circumstances, we may also issue an official warning, a new corrective power under GDPR, alongside any advice we provide.
-We will issue warnings where we are concerned that your intended processing is likely to contravene GDPR.
+In some circumstances, we may also issue an official warning, a new corrective power under UK GDPR, alongside any advice we provide.
+We will issue warnings where we are concerned that your intended processing is likely to contravene UK GDPR.
 Any warning will explain the reasons for our concerns, and the steps we recommend you take to avoid any contravention.

 If we have more significant concerns, we may impose a limitation or ban on your intended processing.